Petitioning Process to Establish a Chapter of Beta Alpha Psi

-This document provides guidance to students and faculty who are considering or are in the process of petitioning to become a Beta Alpha Psi Chapter.
-We have tried to provide you with all information needed to begin the process and to anticipate all questions you might have, however, if you have additional questions after reading this document, please contact the designated Chapter Advocate (contact information can be found at https://www.bap.org/chapter-advocates ) or the Executive Office of Beta Alpha Psi at:
+This page provides guidance to students and faculty who are considering or are in the process of petitioning to become a Beta Alpha Psi Chapter.
+We have tried to provide all information needed to begin the process and to anticipate all questions you might have; however, if you have additional questions after reading this document, please contact the designated Chapter Advocate (contact information can be found here) or the Executive Office of Beta Alpha Psi at:

 Beta Alpha Psi

 I. Petitioning Requirements